ropensci-review-tools/pkgstats/README.md

 # pkgstats

 Extract summary statistics of R package structure and functionality.
-Also includes a function to extract statistics of all R packages from a local CRAN mirror.
-Not all statistics of course, but a good go at balancing insightful statistics while ensuring computational feasibility.
+Not all statistics of course, but a good go at balancing insightful statistics while ensuring computational feasibility. `pkgstats` is a *static* code analysis tool, so is generally very fast (a few seconds at most for very large packages).

 ## What statistics?